YINI-lang/YINI-spec/YINI-Specification.md

   - No empty values are allowed, MUST always be explicitly with `Null`.
   - No (stray) trailing commas (after last value/member) inside lists and object permitted.
   - Strict mode requires exactly one explicit top-level section.
 Any additional sections MUST appear only as subsections nested within that section.
 Top-level orphan members are not allowed in strict mode.
 Otherwise, an error MUST be reported.
+  - The document terminator (`/END`) MUST be present in a YINI document in strict mode.
+It marks the end of the document.
+Any non-comment, non-whitespace content appearing after it MUST result in an error.

-    Because strict mode also requires the document terminator `/END`, the end of the document is made explicit rather than being inferred from EOF alone.
+    **Note:** Because strict mode also requires the document terminator `/END`, the end of the document is made explicit rather than being inferred from EOF alone.
 This improves deterministic parsing, reduces ambiguity about incomplete input, and makes **truncated, partially copied, or prematurely cut-off documents** easier to detect.
 Together with the requirement for exactly one explicit top-level section, this provides increased robustness: if a YINI document is split into two halves, **both halves will be invalid**.
     * The **first half** is invalid because it is missing the required `/END` marker.
     * The **second half** is invalid because it lacks the required single level 1 section header (e.g., `^ Title`).
   - Disallows trailing commas.